DIY Easter Egg Dye

 The colors are more vibrant if the eggs are soaked overnight, so that’s what we did with most of our eggs.
 We did pull out a few eggs after just 10 minutes of steeping, and the colors were a bit muted in these eggs.

 Surprisingly, the onion skins had the strongest and most immediate impact.
-This dye yielded a yellow-orange color that looks strikingly similar to the brown eggs that we usually buy.
+This dye yielded a bright orange color.

 The blue didn’t seem to be working at all in the early stages, but as the picture at the top shows, the blue eggs did come out beautifully in the morning.